 This document analyzes proposed actions that would apply to some crab fisheries in the Bering Sea/Aleutian Islands (BSAI).
 There are two actions under consideration that are not mutually exclusive.
-The first action would remove the 60% facility use caps on the processing of Eastern Aleutian Islands golden king crab (EAG) and Western Aleutian Islands red king crab (WAI).
-A separate proposed action considers exempting custom processing of Eastern Bering Sea snow (BSS) crab IPQ with a south-region designation, Bristol Bay red king crab (BBR) individual processing quota (IPQ), and Western Aleutian Islands golden king crab (WAG) IPQ processed east of 174° west longitude from the processing quota share (PQS)/ IPQ use caps which limits the use of IPQ.
-This second proposed action would algin the application of the PQS/ IPQ use caps across Crab Rationalization (CR) Program fisheries when processed in a shoreside processor or stationary floating crab processor within a community boundary.
+The first action would remove the 60% facility use caps on the processing of Eastern Aleutian Islands golden king crab and Western Aleutian Islands red king crab.
+A separate proposed action (not mutually exclusive from the first) considers exempting from Processors Quota Share/Individual Processing Quota (PQS/IPQ) use caps custom processing of IPQ for Bristol Bay red king crab, Eastern Bering Sea snow crab with a south-region designation, and Western Aleutian Islands golden king crab processed east of 174° West longitude.
+This second proposed action would align the application of the PQS/ IPQ use caps across all CR Program fisheries so that they do not include custom processed IPQ crab in any fishery when processed in a shoreside processor or stationary floating crab processor within a community boundary.
 Regional delivery requirements would not be changed under the proposed action nor would the 30% cap on the amount of PQS and IPQ that could be held or leased.